JLU-AI-RVLab/Clothing-dataset/README.md

 ### Aligned_rgb, Aligned_depth and Label

+We used the Kinect camera and the corresponding SDK to obtain the aligned RGB images and depth images, and did a cropping process (final size is 512×256) to preserve the most useful area.
+We use LabelMe to annotate RGB images at the pixel level to obtain labels for semantic segmentation tasks.

 ![block images](https://github.com/JLU-AI-RVLab/Clothing-dataset/blob/main/Images/image2.png) ![block images](https://github.com/JLU-AI-RVLab/Clothing-dataset/blob/main/Images/image3.png)

 ### Color_matched

+We provide the labels in colored RGB form in this folder for easy visualization.
 The RGB value of the label visualization and the corresponding category relationship are as follows:

 | Class_id | Class_name  |     RGB     |
 | :------: | :---------: | :---------: |